Transparency in supply chains

 Freshfields Bruckhaus Deringer is a global law firm, operating as a limited liability partnership registered in England and Wales (with registered number OC334789) and authorised and regulated by the Solicitors Regulation Authority (SRA no. 484861), with branches and related undertakings across the world.
 The world’s biggest international organisations rely on us to help them make the right decisions in a fast-changing world.
 We combine the knowledge, experience and energy of the whole firm to solve our clients’ most complex challenges, wherever and whenever they arise.
 This statement is published on behalf of Freshfields globally.

-Freshfields has 5,400 partners and staff worldwide, including approximately 2,500 in Continental Europe, 1,900 in the UK, 400 in Asia, over 500 in the US and 100 in the Middle East and North Africa.
+Freshfields has around 5,850 partners and staff across Continental Europe, the UK, Asia, the US, and in the Middle East and North Africa.
 We comply with all applicable employment legislation relating to employee terms and conditions, including pay.
 All UK employees earn at least the “Real Living Wage” set by the Living Wage Foundation.

 Our top three areas of spend with suppliers (including contractors) are premises, technology, and professional services.
 Freshfields’ spend is centred in the UK and Germany – both in terms of the location of our contract / procurement management and the location of our first-tier suppliers – with smaller local supplier agreements at the level of each office.
-Our spend, by value, in the last financial year was highly concentrated with large suppliers such as CBRE, Brookfield, AMS, and Zones.
+Our spend, by value, in the last financial year was highly concentrated with large suppliers providing us technology, professional services and Human Resources services.

 Freshfields is committed to combatting modern slavery in all its forms.
 This is an explicit priority within the firm’s Responsible Business programme which forms a key element of the firm’s wider strategy.
 We expect the same high standards of those we work with (see further details below).
 More generally, our commitment to responsible business, observing the highest ethical standards and acting with integrity is embodied in the firm’s values.